Glenmead Primary School

 What should pupils wear to school?

 Pupils may come dressed in their PE Kits on their PE day.
 The t shirt should be in their house colour accompanied by black shorts, leggings or joggers.
 Branded PE items should not be worn.
+If families are struggling to buy the approved PE kit, please approach the school for support.
 A water bottle is essential school equipment.

 Pupils can bring book bags and backpacks to carry their belongings to and from school.
 Toys and games should not be brought in to school.